nopnop2002/esp-idf-ssd1306/FreeTypeDemo/README.md

 \+ indicates that the value is greater than 64 and less than 128.
 . indicates that the value is greater than 32 and less than 64.
 _ indicates a value less than 32.

+Setting the threshold to 128 will only show # pixels.